- PhD Program

 - December 1 for all applicants.

 Applications are submitted online through the Rackham Graduate School.
 You should Review the Rackham Graduate School's Admissions website which will provide valuable information about the application process and their requirements.
 Note that your application fee of $75.00 will be waived if you are a US citizen or a permanent resident.
+GRE scores (general and subject) are NOT required for admission and will NOT be used in the admissions process.

 Go to the Rackham Graduate School online application.
 Be sure to indicate on the application your subplan (analytical, organic, chemical biology, physical, inorganic, or materials), otherwise your application will not be considered complete.